How it works

 One config entry, any agent

 Register the engine as an MCP server and your agent immediately sees the execution tools.
-Local over stdio, or shared over streamable HTTP with bearer-token auth for the whole team.
+The engine serves streamable HTTP on your machine — every MCP client connects with the same entry.

 {